boltops-tools/terragrunt-vs-terraform-reusable-module/README.md

     $
 </details>

 This demonstrates that the mirrored tfvars structure is also possible with Terraspace.
-We're using seed here that jives more with the way Terragrunt works.
-Think it's clearer to put the tfvars files `app/modules/demo/tfvars` though.
-However, you have options.
+We're putting the tfvars files in the seed folder here because a mirrored tfvars structure is likely more familiar for Terragrunt users.
+However, think it's clearer to put the tfvars files in `app/modules/demo/tfvars`.
+You have options.

 ## Concluding Thoughts: Pros and Cons